sdemchenko/kyiv-table-tennis/schedule_en.md

 * 10:30 am.
 "Orion". 🏆 A 0-25 ranking tournament.
 * 11:10 am.
 "Himars". 🏆 A 0-100 ranking tournament.
 * 11:30 am.
 "Pokolinnia". 🏆 A 0-100 non-ranking tournament.
+  * December 14: A 0-40.0 ranking men's only tournament.
 * 12:00 pm.
 "Pulse". 🏆 A 0-100 non-ranking tournament.
 * 12:00 pm - 2:15 pm.
 Sports School #23.
 A ladder competition.
 * 12:00 pm.
 "Top-Spin". 🏆 A 0-100 non-ranking tournament.